federgraph/trimm-420-data-format-delphi/Implementation.md

 You can watch the state within Rigg through the reports and graphics if implemented.
 Here in the data format test project you can use the live reports DataText and JsonText to show the current Rigg state.

-Here in the test app you can use Shift-Wheel or Ctrl-Wheel to change VOPos, just so that you can see some change in the reports and identify the piece of data after saving.
+In the test app you can use Shift-Wheel or Ctrl-Wheel to change VOPos, just so that you can see some change in the reports and identify the piece of data after saving.

 Under normal circumstances any change to Rigg will immediately produce feedback through the graphics, which will change.